Can Asparagus Help In Preventing And Treating Cancer?

-A nutritious powerhouse, asparagus is rich in folate, vitamins C and D, and antioxidants that lower the risks of colon, pancreatic, and esophageal cancers.
+A nutritious powerhouse, asparagus is rich in folate, vitamins C and D, and antioxidants that lower the risk of colon, pancreatic, and esophageal cancers.
 Research even implicates its role in preventing tumor growth by regulating cell division.
 On the flip side, it contains glutathione that may limit the effects of chemotherapy.
 Balance it with other foods to minimize side effects.

 Cancer strikes an estimated 14 million new people every year and this number is set to grow by 70 percent by 2032.
 According to WHO estimates from 2012, about 8.2 million people die due to cancer and related problems every year.
 While modern allopathic medicine looks for a cure for the big C, is there something you could be doing to improve your body’s chances of battling cancer?1